 If you have the type of scalp that gets irritated at the slightest tug or touch, you may want to try this gentle scratcher instead of one of the spikier brushes on this list.
 With thin, flexible spindles that are capped with a protective rubber bead at each end, it lightly glides over your scalp to produce a spine-tingling sensation without scratching or pulling at your hair.
 Plus, it has an ergonomic design featuring a flexible handle, making it super comfortable to use.

 Best for Itchy Scalps

 Have an itch you just can’t seem to scratch on your own?
 This handheld tool can help—especially if you have very short nails.
-With pointed bristles that deliver instant relief, one fan raves that “after one use, the itchiness of [her] scalp has decreased and [her] hair is softer.”
-She also reports that she gets “less pimples on her scalp” since adding this brush to her regimen.
+With pointed bristles that deliver instant relief, your scalp is going to feel less itchy and your locks will be softer after just one use.

 Best for Delicate Hair

-Fans have described this admittedly strange looking massager is going to be the closest thing that you'll find to actual fingers” they have found.
-The metal roller beads at the end of each flexible bristle are cool to the touch (and cooling on your scalp) and the plastic doesn’t get tangled in your hair easily.
+This admittedly strange looking massager is going to be the closest thing that you'll find to actual fingers.
+The metal roller beads at the end of each flexible bristle are cool to the touch (which feels so good on your scalp) and the plastic doesn’t get tangled in your hair easily.
 We appreciate that it comes in a two-pack so we can keep one nearby for midday massaging.